ZOMBEE WATCH PROJECT: Citizen Science Brought to Your School

 John Hafernik, ZomBee Watch founder and professor of Entomology, recently discovered that honey bees are being affected by a zombie fly parasitoid (a parasite that always kills its host).
 Honey bees infected by the parasitoid are attracted to lights at night and exhibit zombie-like behavior.

-Our ZomBee Watch Project consists of three onsite visits to your classroom and includes in-depth lessons on honey bee behavior, the zombie fly life cycle, sample collection, recording and analyzing scientific data, and more.
-Students will design their own light traps to catch "ZomBees", and contribute their data to a nation-wide project.
+Our ZomBee Watch Project consists of two or three onsite visits to your classroom and includes in-depth lessons on honey bee behavior, the zombie fly life cycle, sample collection, recording and analyzing scientific data, and more.
+Students will design their own light traps to catch "ZomBees", and contribute their data to an international project.